pcraciunoiu/embrangler_pelican/content/pages/pitch.md

 In addition to the above, I value:

-* Integrity and honesty, because inner conflict and lies eat away at our life energy
+* Integrity and honesty, because inner conflict and lies eat away at our life energy.
 * Openness and transparency, because when we hide things, we usually do so out of fear.
 Do we really want to build a company driven by fear, as if people were animals?
-* Directness in communication, because clear communication is key to successful teamwork
+* Directness in communication, because clear communication is key to successful teamwork.
 * Compassion and kindness, because we all have rough days.
 We live in an "us" world, not an "us VS they" one
-* Doing the best quality work that I can do (this may be the single, largest reason I would stay with or leave a company)
+* Doing the best quality work that I can do (this may be the single, largest reason I would stay with or leave a company).
 * Taking chances, because without risk there can be no reward.
 The only risk-free paths have already been well traveled.

 ## Hobbies